akmn35/new.dist/README.md

 #> [1] 0.4123689
 ```

-`pomd` Distribution function for the Muth Distribution with alpha
+`pomd` Distribution function for the Muth distribution with alpha
 parameter.

 ``` r